PROFESSIONAL EXPERIENCE

 COLUMBIA UNIVERSITY

-Amanda currently works at Columbia University as the Manager of Instructional Laboratories in the Mechanical Engineering department, managing the Teaching Laboratory and Mechatronics Laboratory.
-She oversees the operation of both laboratories and manages supporting roles in the spaces including staff, super users, and work studies.
-She is responsible for organizational, administrative, safety, and financial services for the labs, and most recently led a $200K+ renovation across the laboratories to update spaces and improve the student lab experience.
+For 6 years, Amanda worked at Columbia University as the Manager of Instructional Laboratories in the Mechanical Engineering department, managing the Teaching Laboratory and Mechatronics Laboratory.
+She oversaw the operation of both laboratories and managed supporting roles in the spaces including staff, super users, and work studies.
+She was responsible for organizational, administrative, safety, and financial services for the labs, and led a $200K+ renovation across the laboratories to update spaces and improve the student lab experience.

-Amanda maintains and operates laboratory equipment including laser cutters and 3D printers and instructs students in the operation of all equipment.
-She coordinates with faculty on lab use for courses, sets up and provides support for experimental apparati to be used, and works with professors on grant proposals for new projects.
-She also provides assistance to students in the design and implementation of various class and research projects.
+Amanda maintained and operated laboratory equipment including laser cutters and 3D printers and instructed students in the operation of all equipment.
+She coordinated with faculty on lab use for courses, set up and provided support for experimental apparati to be used, and worked with professors on grant proposals for new projects.
+She also provided assistance to students in the design and implementation of various class and research projects.

 FISHER-PRICE AND FRIENDS